Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Introduction

 The most important open problem about grammar-compressed \RA remains whether $o(\log n)$-time queries can be achieved in $\Oh(g)$ space for any $g\le n^{1-\Omega(1)}$.
 We hope that our direct reduction from BLSD will inspire renewed efforts to tackle this question from the lower-bound side.
 A more structured variant that seems as difficult as the general case is when each production is of length two and each expansion length is a power of two; in that case, no balancing is needed and $\child_A$ queries remain trivial for every $\tau$.
 With appropriate parameters, our lower bound of \cref{thm:lower} only produces grammars of this form, albeit ones supporting $\Oh(\smash{\frac{\log n}{\log \log n}})$-time queries.

 Another task stemming from the limitations of \cref{thm:lower} is to understand whether SLG \RA becomes easier for very small $g$ (e.g., $g\le \Oh(\log n)$) in the word RAM model.

-Since every SLG can be encoded in $\Oh(g\log g)$ bits, for very small grammars ($g=n^{o(1)}$) it is also open to achieve efficient (e.g., polylogarithmic-time) \RA queries in $\Oh(g\log g)$ bits.
+Since every SLG can be encoded in $\Oh(g\log g)$ bits, for very small grammars ($g\le n^{o(1)}$) it is also open to achieve efficient (e.g., polylogarithmic-time) \RA queries in $\Oh(g\log g)$ bits.

 Compressibility measures closely related to $g(T)$ pose many further interesting and long-standing problems.
-In particular, it is not known how to efficiently answer \RA queries in $\Oh(z(T))$ or $\Oh(r(T))$ space (where $r(T)$ is the number of runs in the Burrows--Wheeler transform).
+In particular, it is not known how to answer \RA queries in $n^{o(1)}$ time and in $\Oh(z(T))$ or $\Oh(r(T))$ space (where $r(T)$ is the number of runs in the Burrows--Wheeler transform).

 Very recently~\cite{KK26}, $\Omega(\smash{\frac{\log n}{\log \log n}})$ lower bounds for moderately compressible strings have been proved for many queries beyond \RA, including suffix array and inverse suffix array queries.
 Can one generalize these lower bounds to almost all parameter regimes, similarly to~\cref{thm:lower}?
 Further queries, such as \textsc{Longest Common Extension} and \textsc{Internal Pattern Matching}, are at least as hard as \RA, so the lower bounds translate automatically.
-However, for those queries it remains open if the existing upper bounds~\cite{I17,KK23,DK24} (formulated in terms of $\delta(T)$ or $z(T)$) can be improved for poorly compressible strings and generalized to smooth interpolations with the uncompressed setting, in the spirit of \cref{thm:block}.
+However, for those queries it remains open if the existing upper bounds~\cite{I17,KK23,DK24} (formulated in terms of $\delta(T)$ or $z(T)$) can be improved for weakly compressible strings and generalized to smooth interpolations with the uncompressed setting, in the spirit of \cref{thm:block}.

 Finally, we leave for future work whether our techniques can help in settings where the characters at some positions are supposed to be more easily accessible than others, e.g., due to bookmarks~\cite{CGW16} or fingers~\cite{BCC18,G21}.
 Currently, we only achieve this functionality by varying character weights, but the weight needs to be the same across occurrences of the character.